loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

 Driver Configuration
 --------------------

 The only configuration needed is the filter for the monitoring probe that gets the list of PCI cards.
 By default, the probe doesn't list any cards from a host.
-To narrow the list, configuration can be changed in ``/var/lib/one/remotes/etc/im/kvm-probes.d/pci.conf``.
-Following configuration attributes are available:
+To narrow the list, the configuration can be changed in ``/var/lib/one/remotes/etc/im/kvm-probes.d/pci.conf``.
+The following configuration attributes are available:

 +------------------+------------------------------------------------------------------------------------+
 | Parameter        | Description                                                                        |